kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

       secret:
        secretName: kaggle-secret
     ```
-   * Apply the YAML file
+   * Apply the pod YAML file
    `kubectl apply -f kaggle_pod.yaml`
    * After successfully deploying the PodDefault, create a new Notebook Server and add the kaggle-secret configuration to the new Notebook Server.